-Master of Arts Program in Teaching Chinese (MTCC)
+Master of Arts Program in Chinese Language and Culture

-For fall semester (starts in late August): Rolling until May 1; review of applications begins January 15th.
+For fall semester: Rolling until May 1; review of applications begins January 15.

 To apply for the program, you need to submit:

-- Two letters of recommendation, which the admissions committee prefers to be submitted online.
+Two letters of recommendation, submitted electronically.
 One letter should address your academic/intellectual qualifications.
 There are no specific requirements for the second letter, but applicants with substantial work/professional experience should consider a letter from an employer;

-- A curriculum vitae (CV) or resumé that lists all colleges and universities attended, experiences with teaching, primary extracurricular activities and employment, detailing particularly those relevant to teaching Chinese; any honors or prizes awarded; and community service, publications or research projects with which you have been associated.
-Please note: you must also include a web link (URL) to a video of you teaching Chinese in the classroom on your resume or CV.
-This should be a minimum of 10 minutes, with a maximum of 25 minutes.
-You may use a web service of your choice to upload this video, but note that applications without a web URL included on the resume or CV will not be reviewed;
+A curriculum vitae (CV) or resumé that lists all colleges and universities attended, experiences with teaching, primary extracurricular activities and employment, detailing particularly those relevant to teaching Chinese; any honors or prizes awarded; and community service, publications or research projects with which you have been associated.

-For a more comprehensive description of application requirements, please visit our "Apply" page.
+For a more comprehensive description of application requirements, please visit our Frequently Asked Questions.